agl320/Arithmetic-Implementation-DE10/README.md

 Small VHDL project that allows numerical operations between two 5 bit numbers, with the ability for 2 bit floating point (fractional form) precision (truncated to 1 digit in result due to the limits of hex displays on the board).

+Tested on DE-10, Quartus RTL tool, and ModelSim

 Features:
 - Forward and previous state traversal
 - Selective load for values and operations